St. Francis’ College, Letchworth Garden City

 WORD ON THE GROUND

-Parents like the focus on wellbeing and the nurturing care for their daughters.
-This is a quiet school without any bells.
-Girls love being able to learn without the distraction of boys and the small community means that everyone knows everyone and that it’s fun, friendly and everyone is kind.
+The girls love being able to learn without the distraction of boys and the small community means that everyone knows everyone and that it’s fun, friendly and everyone is kind to each other.

 THE MUDDY VERDICT

 NOT FOR: There’s no IB here, if that floats your boat.
-And 8 acres, though verdant, is a more limited outside space than some competitor schools.
+And 8 acres, though verdant, is a more limited in terms of outside space than some larger, competitor schools.

 DARE TO DISAGREE?
 Be my guest!
 There are two Open Days coming up on 19 March (10-12.30) and 25 March (9-12.30).
 Individual visits and appointments can also be made at any time for prospective or current families.
 Click here to find out more.